edoardosaputelli/IoT-Project/README.md

 ## Aim of the examination
 To design an application for social distancing. <br />
-This application notifies the user after beeing close to other people for a specific interval of time.
+This application notifies the user after beeing close to other people for a specific interval of time. <br />
 [Link to the detailed assignment](https://github.com/edoardosaputelli/IoT-Project/blob/main/Assignment.pdf)

 ## Deliverables